Skip to content

 Add Weights to define the Progress of your Objectives

 There might be cases where certain success criteria may weigh more than the others, thereby defining the progress of an objective.
-To provide more granular control over which success criteria contributes towards the progress, we've enabled "weighting" option at the objective level.
-These can be:
+To ensure your Objectives accurately reflect progress, you can enable and customize weighting options at the Objective level.

-• Custom weighting - choosing which success criteria contributes to the objective's progress.
+• Custom weighted - choosing which success criteria contributes to the Objective's progress or directly inputing the value of weight.

-Anyone with edit permissions on a plan in which the objective resides can define weighting - Go to the relevant objective's sidebar, and in the Success criteria tab, you can add weighting
+Go to the relevant objective's sidebar, and in the Success criteria tab, you can adjust weighting.

 Weighted by all success criteria evenly:

-This is the default option - when you add contributing objectives, measures, projects and actions under an objective, the weighting defaults to "weighted by all criteria evenly".
-This is the usual way of how the progress is calculated for objectives.
+This is the default option - when you add contributing objectives, measures and actions under an objective, the weighting defaults to "weighted by all criteria evenly".
 The progress is calculated by the average of all the associated success criteria.

 Let's consider this objective that has: